pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 why it works for entrepreneurship/biz: failures (ideally small), helps you learn faster - iterate faster toward solution

+the vert first to to reach a goat world is to work on the circle:, we start woth adooyijg an antifragike mijfset.

+whag doe antifragikity mea?

+todj: graphic of damocles, phoenix, hudras

 # Road to antifragility
 done: story of being broken
 todo: story of what lead to antifragility